Chapter 1: The Rumbles of War

 During the winters of the years of our lords, 2026, Squire Koda deep in his studies, happened across a scroll of antiquity and within this dusty and stained parchment, laid bare the ancestral linage of knights long past and kings forgotten.
 Koda, poured over the winding path and branches of stained ink within titles and names of old, stumbled upon an alarming discovery; His own lineage directly tied to the first King of Belegarth, His Majesty, Arion Rightful King of Middle Earth.

 Squire Koda knew that the Crown and Title of King was buried dormant, but for reasons why the claim had not been taken was unknown.
-With the brave and fervent heart of a Squire, he took to the city squire of the capital of the realm of Rath.
+With the brave and fervent heart of a Squire, he took to the city square of the capital of the realm of Rath.
 There he scaled upon the highest scaffolding and proclaimed to the people below that the Crown lives once again, the rightful king of Middle Earth has found their heir apparent, Squire Koda's own knight, Sir Rem.

 "Hear ye, hear ye,